This blog post provides an overview of the data flows inside CockroachDB and its data security architecture.

 access should use RAM and disk encryption.

 Note: CockroachDB also uses checksums inside the data files.
-However, if my reading of the source code is right, RocksDB does not use cryptographic hashes to maintain integrity, and programmatic tampering remains possible.
+However, if my reading of the source code is right, Pebble does not use cryptographic hashes to maintain integrity, and programmatic tampering remains possible.
 As noted here, checksums are a protection against accidental damage to the data (e.g disk corruption) and do not provide resistance against malicious tampering.

 Resistance against information disclosure over network links is arranged as follows:

-- TLS encryption over all TCP connections.
+- TLS encryption over TCP connections is enabled by default.